Other Exercises

 Can you hear me?

-Out of the East on an Irish stallion came Bounty Hunter Dan
+Out of the East on an stallion came Bounty Hunter Dan

-He Pete peacefully fishing by the river
+He found Pete peacefully fishing by the river

-his gun and got the drop
+Pulled his gun and got the drop

-He cocked his pistol, pulled the trigger
+He cocked his pistol, the trigger

 And shouted "let it start"

-Pete drew a knife from his boot, threw it,
+Pete drew a knife his boot, it,

 And pierced Dan through the heart